Roblox Settles Content Moderation Class Action for $10 Million

 Want to stay in the loop on class actions that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter here.

-According to court documents, the $10 million settlement will refund to eligible Roblox users “nearly half” of their alleged losses, an amount attorneys told the court “far outpaces the usual recovery” for consumers.
+According to court documents, the $10 million class action settlement will refund to eligible Roblox users “nearly half” of their alleged losses, an amount attorneys told the court “far outpaces the usual recovery” for consumers.
 In initially green-lighting the deal, the court called the settlement “fair, adequate, and reasonable” to eligible Roblox users.

 Read on to learn more about who’s covered by the Roblox settlement, how to get money from the deal and more.